Research ethics

 Work conducted without the appropriate ethical approval (where required) or in deliberate contravention of the decisions of the Faculty Research Ethics and Integrity (FREIC) Chair would not be covered by the University’s indemnity arrangements.

-The following research is subject to additional regulations and requires review through the appropriate research ethics committee/process and to be formally approved before it is undertaken:
+The Research Ethics Policy contains further information relating to the specific areas which are subject to additional regulations that require review through the appropriate research ethics committee/process and require formal approval before the research is undertaken:

 Research that may raise other significant ethical issues or pose a reputational risk to researchers or the institution should also be referred for advice and/or review from the appropriate Faculty Research Ethics and Integrity (FREIC) Chair or the University’s Research Ethics and Integrity Committee (UREIC) Secretary.